 The MUSC Children’s Health Critical Care team is a leader in delivering state-of-the-art care to critically ill and injured babies, children and adolescents in South Carolina.
 The interdisciplinary pediatric intensive care unit (PICU) is an 11-bed, medical surgical unit staffed by board-certified intensivists, highly skilled and specially trained nurses, respiratory therapists, clinical pharmacists, dietitians, child life specialists, physical therapists, occupational therapists, speech therapists, case managers and social workers.

 A child’s life-threatening illness or injury can be one of the most stressful challenges that families face.
-Our critical care team puts families at the center of treatment plans, making sure to include parents in the development of daily care plans for each child.
+Our critical care team in the Pediatric ICU (Peds ICU) puts families at the center of treatment plans, making sure to include parents in the development of daily care plans for each child.

 Services We Offer